WebexCC-SA/partner-summit/_pages/Advanced.md

             ]
           },
 ```
+<img width="753" alt="Screenshot 2024-02-20 at 17 53 11" src="https://github.com/WebexCC-SA/partner-summit/assets/43476977/60968b46-818e-4809-ab27-17dc275a4a33">
 > For this lab, the Project ID is **65171e0682b7f52b9209b39d**.
 Project ID can be found in the Customer Journey Data tab in Control Hub.
-<img width="753" alt="Screenshot 2024-02-20 at 17 53 11" src="https://github.com/WebexCC-SA/partner-summit/assets/43476977/60968b46-818e-4809-ab27-17dc275a4a33">
+{: .block-tip }

 4. If in the **Default Desktop Layout** the WxM widget is already presented, make sure that the following section is removed
 ```